Keyboard shortcuts

 Error mapping:

-• Invalid server name → AcmeError::Tls
+• Invalid server name or IP-to-reverse-DNS conversion failure → AcmeError::Tls

 • TCP connect failure → AcmeError::Connection